 By enhancing their skills, employees become more efficient and productive, leading to improved work quality and higher job satisfaction.

-When teams have access to learning and development opportunities, they are more engaged and motivated, their involvement in the organisation’s growth increases.
+When teams have access to learning and development opportunities, they are more engaged and motivated, and their involvement in the organisation’s growth increases.
 This results in higher morale and improved teamwork.

 Upskilling creates a career path for employees in the organisation.

-Upskilling not only empowers employees with new skills and knowledge, it also prepares them for the next level of promotion for them.
+Upskilling not only empowers employees with new skills and knowledge, but it also prepares them for the next level of promotion them.
 This is a very important factor for them to remain in the organisation and not shift to other companies.

 Upskilling is a long-term investment rather than a short-term expense.